blablabliam/ZapCapture/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Sometimes I like to set up my camera during storms, but watching hours of footage after a lightning storm is time consuming and not very fun.
 I went to find an existing script to perform this task, and found one written in Python 2 by programmer and mad scientist [Saulius Lukse](https://lukse.lt/uzrasai/2015-05-lightning-strikes-and-python/).
 I converted the handy script to Python 3, and fit the whole thing into a Jupyter notebook for easy access.

-After showing off my cool result pictures, people expressed serious interest in running the software themselves.
-This wraps the project in a 'handsome' GUI and make it easy enough for stormchasers and tinkerers to use.
+After showing off my cool pictures, people expressed serious interest in running the software themselves.
+This wraps the project in a GUI and make it easy enough for stormchasers and tinkerers to use, while adding additional features like gif support and a progress visual.

 ### Built With